 Because occupations involving physical labor dominate the local economy, Gruetli Laager - Palmer is generally considered to be a blue-collar town.
 35.10% of the Gruetli Laager - Palmer workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gruetli Laager - Palmer is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Gruetli Laager - Palmer who work in teaching (11.56%), management occupations (9.88%), and sales jobs (9.01%).

-Telecommuters are a relatively large percentage of the workforce: 7.33% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.33% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Gruetli Laager - Palmer, however, the average commute to work is quite long.
 On average, people spend 36.03 minutes each day getting to work, which is significantly higher than the national average.